-The "secret sauce" is the vehicle that distinguishes Girl Scouts from other youth organizations and the driver of amazing leadership outcomes!
+The "Girl Scout Leadership Experience" is the vehicle that distinguishes Girl Scouts from other youth organizations and the driver of amazing leadership outcomes!

 WHY:

 Girl Scouts become women of courage, confidence, and character who make the world a better place.